Rash Guard vs. Compression Shirt vs. Wetsuit – What to use when?

 The Rash Guard

-Because they’re so popular, these shirts are available everywhere, relatively cheap, and in a variety of styles.
-Short- or long-sleeved.
-Thin or thick.
+Because they’re so popular, these rash guards are available everywhere, relatively cheap, and in a variety of styles.
+Short- or long-sleeved – thin or thick.
 Bright pink or midnight blue.
-You’ll be able to find what you’re looking for.
+You’ll be able to find rash guards in all colors, sizes, any other style you can think of.
+Whatever you want to use rash guards for, you will find what you’re looking for.

 - Warm water will usually call for a thickness of 2mm to 3mm; anything thicker will be perfect for colder climates.